ash-roof/archnite/README.md

 - The Spring Boot project (archnite-spring) running on localhost:`SPRING_PORT` from your `.env`
-- The React client (archnite-client) running on localhost:`CLIENT_PORT` from your `.env`
+- The Angular client (archnite-client) running on localhost:`CLIENT_PORT` from your `.env`
 - The Go project (archnite-db-populator) binary running